-Relevancy – If you are struggling to fit all your previous roles into two pages - instead of writing 1-2 points on each, perhaps include the most impressive roles where you really learned and developed in your career.
+Relevancy – If you are struggling to fit all your previous roles into two pages - instead of writing 1-2 points on each, perhaps include the most impressive roles you learned and developed in your career.
 Quality over Quantity!
 Too many jobs on a CV may tire out the reader and might make them question why you have changed so much.
 Focus on the roles that are relative to the current role.
 You can leave out the babysitting job that you had back in 1992!

 Back your information up with appropriate examples.
-Don’t just say “Responsible for cold calling clients and informing them about the product on offer”.
+Don’t just say, “Responsible for cold calling clients and informing them about the product on offer”.

 “Responsible for cold calling clients and informing them about the product on offer.
-On average, I made 30 calls per day, whereby approximately 5 a day became loyal customers ensuring that I met my monthly sales targets”.
+On average, I made 30 calls per day, whereby approximately 5 a day became loyal customers, ensuring that I met my monthly sales targets”.

 Mention other achievements from previous roles and give them as much focus as the description of responsibilities.
 (Achieved 100% of yearly target in 2019, and 110% in 2018).

 For startup positions, include times where you stepped outside your job title to help the company or colleagues.
-Startup companies have small teams and need to hire versatile individuals who are sometimes open to other tasks outside their job description in order to help the business.
+Startup companies have small teams and need to hire versatile individuals who are sometimes open to other tasks outside their job description to help the business.

 Step 3.
 Grammar

 Little grammatical errors might imply that you lack attention to small details.
-Ensure that you re-read the CV numerous times, and even ask someone else to do it for you.
+Ensure that you re-read the CV numerous times and even ask someone else to do it for you.
 Sometimes we may not realize there are a few mistakes.

 Watch out for:

--Long sentences that do not flow well
+Long sentences that do not flow well

-There are great tools such as Grammarly which you can download to help with this.
+There are great tools such as Grammarly, which you can download to help with this.
 Grammarly helps you to avoid these minor errors by alerting you when you’ve made a typo.